wayju/wtassignment/README.md

 Docker compose is provided for development.
 The compose file will mount the project src and samples directory and run `npx tsc --watch` to watch for changes.
 Sample files are included for testing.

 1. `cd` to the project directory
-2. `docker compose -f docker-compose.dev.yml up`
+2. `docker compose -f docker-compose.dev.yml up` - Brings the container up and monitors for changes to the source for recompiling.
+Continue developing and the changes will be reflected.
-3. `docker compose -f docker-compose.dev.yml exec app sh -c "rm -f output.csv && node dist/index.js -F samples/example.csv -B 10"`
+3. `docker compose -f docker-compose.dev.yml exec app sh -c "rm -f output.csv && node dist/index.js -F samples/example.csv -B 10"` - Runs the application, removing any previous output file, processing the example.csv input file from the sample directory.
+The output will be written to the default `output.csv`.
-4. `docker compose -f docker-compose.dev.yml exec app cat output.csv`
+4. `docker compose -f docker-compose.dev.yml exec app cat output.csv` - prints the resulting output file to the console.

 To test a sample file not in the sample directory use the provided script to upload the input file, execute the application and output the result.
 Alternatively copy the commands from the script and modify appropriately if using windows.
 The script was adapted from one created by Chat GPT.